-Join Ben Long for an in-depth discussion in this video Getting under the hood of your raw converter, part of Learn Photography: Shooting in Raw Mode.
+Join Ben Long for an in-depth discussion in this video Getting under the hood of your raw converter, part of Exploring Photography: Shooting in Raw Mode.

 - Whether you're using Photoshop, Camera Raw,…Capture One, Bibble, Nikon Capture,…or any other raw converter,…the same processes have to take place…in your raw converter…and you already know what those processes are.…Let's take a quick look at the steps we saw in chapter two…and see how things work when you're converting…a raw file on your computer…as opposed to letting the camera do it for you.…When you transfer a raw file to your computer,…you end up with a document that contains…the weirdly filterd grayscale information…from your camera's sensor…along with a small JPEG preview…and all of the EXIF metadata that your camera stored.…